wemakebug/Idea/README.md

 # Idea
-we help you find the you really want
+we help you find the man you really want